Bejjanki

 Bejjanki is a mandal in Siddipet district of the Indian state of Telangana.
 It consists of 25 villages.

 History

 Bejjanki is a mandal in the newly formed district of Siddipet.
 It was previously part of Karimnagar district.
 Bejjanki was divided into two separate mandals during the formation of new districts in 2016.

 Festivals and Culture

-Bejjanki, Jathara and Dassara are the major festivals celebrated in Bejjanki.
+Bejjanki Jathara and Dassara are the major festivals celebrated in Bejjanki.
 Other festivals celebrated are Bonalu, Ugadi, Bathukamma, Deepavali, Sankranti, Shivarathri and Holi.
-Muslims celebrate Ramzan and Bakrid.
-Both Hindus and Muslims celebrate Peerilapanduga, a unique festival celebrated in Telangana.
-Christians celebrate Christmas and Good Friday.

-Bejjanki jathara is one of the biggest fairs in Siddipet and Karimnagar districts.
-Bejjanki jathara comes on the very first pournami of the Telugu calendar which is Chaitra Pournami.
+Bejjanki Jathara is one of the biggest fairs in Siddipet and Karimnagar districts.
+Bejjanki Jathara comes on the very first pournami of the Telugu calendar which is Chaitra Pournami.